Welcome to the Wisconsin Children's Court Improvement Program (CCIP) Website

 Wisconsin judicial officers may earn 2.6 Judicial Education Credits during each six-year reporting period for viewing all 21 of the CCIP E-Learning activities.

-Legal Disclaimer: The materials and e-learning activities contained on the CCIP E-Learning Project website are designed to provide general educational information on child welfare proceedings in Wisconsin circuit courts.
+The materials and e-learning activities contained on the CCIP E-Learning website are designed to provide general educational information on child welfare proceedings in Wisconsin circuit courts.
 The e-learning activities should not be considered legal advice.
 The information on this site should not be a substitute for an individual’s own legal research and analysis, and you are cautioned to always refer to primary sources for the most current statutes, rules and case law for use in legal proceedings.